 The use of video on a product page can increase conversions up to 86%.

-These videos are easily shareable on social media and other digital marketing channels, expanding their reach and attracting new potential customers.
+These videos are easily shareable on social media sites and other digital marketing channels, expanding their reach and attracting new potential customers.

 Additionally, they can go viral, increasing brand awareness and driving traffic to the ecommerce website.